rucio/desktop/CONTRIBUTING.md

 # Contribution Guide

 Welcome to Rucio Desktop's contribution guide!
 Here are some things you need to keep in mind while contributing to this repository.

 * Please ensure that an [issue](https://github.com/rucio/rucio/issues/new) exists before submitting your contribution as a pull request.
 * The issue should contain the __motivation__, __modification__ and __expected results__ (discussions usually happen there).
 * No pull request will be merged without an associated issue (release notes are generated from issues).
 * You should make sure to add your name (and organisation) to [AUTHORS](AUTHORS.md).
-* If you have questions, you can reach the development team on our [Slack](https://rucio.slack.com/) channel, or send an email to [@viveknigam3003](mailto:viveknigam.nigam3@gmail.com)

 A contribution can be either be a __patch__ or __feature__: